doxout/stractory/README.md

 it must be available on the worker and you must require() it in the function body.

+# TODO

-Various stragents are planned, among which: a generic dnode stragent (generic in the sense that you will be able to specify any functions, e.g.
+Generic actors, e.g. generic dnode actor (generic in the sense that you will be able to specify any functions):

-    strac.create('custom-dnode', stragent.dnode(function(options) {
+    strac.create('custom-dnode', stractory.dnode(function(options) {
         return {add: function(x) { return x + options.num }};
     }, {num: 5}));

-and a child_process.spawn based agent with its stdin and stdout streams available for input/output.
+and a child_process.spawn based actor with its stdin and stdout streams available for input/output:

+     // a glorified regular echo server - spawn once per client strac.create('custom-process', stractory.spawnclient('cat'))

+    // a glorified 'multicast' echo server - spawn once and pipe to all clients strac.create('custom-process', stractory.spawnonce('cat'))

-As they might need a lot of various parameters passed without closures available, generic stragents (such as a dnode one) will not be straightforward to write but once written they will be easier to use.
+They might need a lot of various parameters passed without closures available, so generic actors (such as a dnode one) will not be straightforward to write but once written they will be easier to use.
 That way the effects of the closure caveat, while still relevant, will become less pronounced.

 Some other possible ideas to be implemented
-(NOT YET AVIALABLE)

     strac.wait('name', function(err, client) {
         client.write('ping');